mitrasingh/mitrasingh/README.md

 ###

-<p align="left">My name is Mitra Singh and I am a Frontend Developer from New York</p>
+<p align="left">My name is Mitra Singh and I am a Frontend Engineer from New York.</p>

 ###